 Full Alphabet Typing Task (All Rows)

-Yes, we have reached Day 7 of our 30-day typing course!
-This is our major milestone.
-After learning the home, bottom, and top rows individually, today is the day we bring it all together for a full alphabet typing.
-Our goal is to move our fingers effectively across all three rows and type real words, phrases, and sentences that use all letters.
+Yes, we have reached the 7th day of our 30-day typing lessons.
+After learning the home, bottom, and top rows separately, today we bring it all together for a full alphabet typing.
+Today we will cover all the rows and practice moving the finger efficiently and smoothly.
+Today’s task is the very basic and fundamental task of typing.

 The Goal: Total Keyboard Command